 Configure the network settings if your DTP infrastructure is deployed to an environment using forward and/or reverse proxies or if a cross-origin resource sharing (CORS) policy is enforced.
 Forward and reverse proxy servers are commonly used to cache static or frequently-requested files to improve performance.
 CORS defines which cross-origin request are allowed to improve network security.

-Choose Settings from the gear icon menu in Extension Designer or Policy Center and choose Network Settings from the Administration sidebar.
+To access the network settings, choose Settings from the gear icon menu and choose Network Settings from the Administration sidebar.

 Cross-origin Resource Sharing Configuration